INN/doubleclick-for-wp/docs/Workflow.md

-## Workflow for Publishing Advertisements with DoubleClick for Publishers
+## Workflow for Publishing Advertisements

 ### Terms
 ##### Specific to Advertisements